tldr-pages/tldr/pages/common/zipnote.md

 `zipnote {{path/to/file.zip}} > {{path/to/file.txt}}`

-- Add/Update comments/filename on/in a zip archive from a file:
+- Add/Update comments in a zip archive from a file:

 `zipnote -w {{path/to/file.zip}} < {{path/to/file.txt}}`